TorbenRahbekKoch/mr-legacy/public/data/blogs/accelerate/entry.md

 The authors chose users who where relatively familiar with DevOps concepts and then used _snowball sampling_ to spread out the survey to relevant people.

+## Part Three: Transformation

+Well, if it were easy, everybody would do it, right?

+### Chapter 16 - High-performance leadership and management

+A guest chapter by Steve Bell and Karen Whitley Bell.

+The chapter describes the digital transformation effort of the financial institution ING Netherlands.

+_You have to understand why, not just copy the behaviors_ - or _Copy the questions, not the answers_.

+Although organizations generally are different and processes should be adapter accordingly, people have some common traits which makes some general principles applicable, such as cross-functional teams, having a learning culture, being allowed to fail, and so on.

+It is essential to understand that
+_you can't "implement" culture change_, again: _copy the questions, not the answers_,
+it takes time and (a lot of) practice to change habits and the ways of working which likely are deeply entrenched through many years.

+### Conclusion

+More a summary than a conclusion.

+### Appendix A - Capabilities to drive improvement

+The research of the authors have revealed 24 key capabilities that drive improvement in software delivery performance in a stistically significant way.
+These are divided into five categories.

+**Continuous delivery**

+1. Use version control for all production artifact s
+2. Automate your deployment process
+3. Implement continuous integration
+4. Use trunk-based development methods
+5. Implement test automation
+6. Support test data management
+7. Shift left on security
+8. Implement continuous delivery

+**Architecture capabilities**

+9. Use a loosely coupled architecture
+10. Architect for empowered teams

+**Product and process capabilities**

+11. Gather and implement customer feedback
+12. Make the flow of work visible through the value stream
+13. Work in small batches
+14. Foster and enable team experimentation

+**Lean management and monitoring capabilities**

+15. Have a lightweight change approval process
+16. Monitor across application and infrastructure to inform business decisions
+17. Check system health proactively
+18. Improve processes and manage work with work-in-progress (WIP) limits
+19. Visualize work to monitor quality and communicate throughout the team

+**Cultural capabilities**

+20. Support a generative culture
+21. Encourage and support learning
+22. Support and facilitate collaboraton among teams
+23. Provide resources and tools that make work meaningful
+24. Support or embody transformational leadership

+### Appendix B - The stats